Forest Park (Queens)

 Several trails are available for area residents and urban day hikers.
 Other facilities include playgrounds, a carousel, a running track, two dog runs, a pond, tennis courts, basketball courts, baseball fields, a skate park, and a golf course.
 The park is operated and maintained by the New York City Department of Parks and Recreation.

 History

+Approximately 20,000 years ago, the terminal moraine of the receding Wisconsin Glacier that formed Long Island, known as the Harbor Hill Moraine, established a string of hills and kettles through the center of Long Island.
+The site of Forest Park was part of the ancestral lands of several Native American tribes, specifically the Rockaway, Lenape, and Delaware.
+The site was settled by Europeans in 1635 when the Dutch West India Company claimed the land.
+For the next two and a half centuries, the site was occupied by several private landowners.